helios-network/helios-core/helios-chain/modules/oracle/spec/01_state.md

 1. `BandIbcEnabled` describes the status of band ibc connection
 2. `IbcSourceChannel`, `IbcVersion`, `IbcPortId` are common parameters required for IBC connection.
-3. `IbcRequestInterval` describes the automatic price fetch request interval that is automatically triggered on injective chain on beginblocker.
+3. `IbcRequestInterval` describes the automatic price fetch request interval that is automatically triggered on helios chain on beginblocker.

 ## Coinbase